Is Being a Project Manager a Good Career: Is Project Management Right for You?

-Project managers have a unique privilege of having the opportunity to work in a wide variety of industries and fields.
+Project managers have the unique opportunity to work in a wide variety of industries and fields.
 Although the different fields involve dealing with different types of professionals and employing different skills, the underlying principles, goals and objectives remain the same.
 The only thing that changes is the end product.
-In the case of the IT field, the end product might be a new application or computer system while in the construction industry, the product might be a new office complex.
+In the case of the IT field, the end product might be a new application or computer system, while in the construction industry the product might be a new office complex.

 On a typical day, a project manager, regardless of their field or industry, will be expected to do the following.